Accused RI insurance scofflaw who ignored state orders indicted for fraud in New Hampshire

 CONCORD, N.H.
-(WPRI) — A New Hampshire resident, who for years ignored Rhode Island cease and desist orders aimed at his insurance company, was indicted on wire and fraud charges.
+(WPRI) — A New Hampshire resident, who for years ignored cease and desist orders aimed at his insurance company in Rhode Island, was indicted on mail and wire fraud charges.

-Leo Rush, who listed a Westminster Street address in Providence as a location for Newport Insurance, was arrested this morning and made his initial appearance this afternoon in U.S. District Court in Concord.
+Leo Rush, 77, of Pelham, who listed an address on Westminster Street in Providence as a location for Newport Insurance, was arrested Friday morning and later made his initial appearance in U.S. District Court in Concord.

 The bonds ultimately protect taxpayers, and state regulators have told Target 12 municipalities are expected to check if the bonds are legitimate.

-Coventry developer John Gauvin found out the hard way about a bogus bond from one of Rush’s companies during a Plainfield, Connecticut housing-development project.
+Coventry developer John Gauvin found out the hard way about a bogus bond from one of Rush’s companies during a Plainfield, Conn. housing-development project.

 In 2012, Gauvin discovered the policy bought from Great Northern Bonding Company turned out to be, in Gauvin’s words, “not worth the paper it was written on.”